stevevance/Chicago-Crash-Browser/README.md

 1. Give planners, politicians, and policy makers the tools and information they need to make good decisions and prioritization about where to make investments about transportation safety.

 2. Give activists and advocates the information they need to demand change in the transportation system in the most effective way.

-The Chicago Crash Browser will, in addition to simple browsing, have a storytelling component to go beyond pure figures of crash frequencies at an intersection.

 ##Enhancements
 Desired enhancements include: